paws-r/paws/docs/credentials.md

 role, Paws will use it automatically and you don’t need to do anything extra.

-## Setting Credentials with Custom Service Config*
+## Setting Credentials with Custom Service Config

-\* Option not yet available on CRAN

 Pass in the credentials directly for a given service with the following
 command: